-Currently, the College offers more than 40 degree options and enrolls a diverse student body from throughout the United States and more than 14 countries.
-The College also participates in Division III athletics, fielding 22 men's and women's teams.
+Currently, the College offers master's, bachelor's and associate degrees and enrolls a diverse student body from throughout the U.S. and the world.
+The College also participates in Division III athletics, fielding 18 men's and women's teams.

 Today, with its career-oriented liberal arts pedagogy and curriculum in place, Keystone College is a leader in education.
 The faculty, board of trustees, administration, and staff are committed to making your experience something special.
-By choosing Keystone, with 150 years of experience, you commit yourself to that goal, as well.
+By choosing Keystone, with more than 150 years of experience, you commit yourself to that goal, as well.